With overriding principles of freedom and human dignity, underlying practices of patience and persistence.

 The “ash heap”

-In the first of three essays commissioned by the Ronald Reagan Presidential Foundation and Institute in The American Interest, for another of the better recent pieces related to ’89, National Endowment for Democracy president Carl Gershman highlights aspects of President Reagan’s address at Westminster on June 2, 1982.
+In the first of three essays commissioned by the Ronald Reagan Presidential Foundation and Institute in The American Interest, for another of the better recent pieces related to ’89, National Endowment for Democracy president Carl Gershman highlights aspects of President Reagan’s address at Westminster in June 1982.

 In that speech, one of history’s greatest, Reagan predicted that Marxism-Leninism would end up “on the ash heap of history.”
 Between November 1989 and Christmas Day 1991, that prediction came to pass.
 Communism had collapsed in Central Europe and the Soviet Union had imploded.